Dr. Egon Spengler: Do you experience feelings of dread in your basement or attic?

 - Jerkass Genie: Gozer.
 It puts it to those nearby to choose the form of the destroyer.
 Its size, however, is at its discretion.

 - Jerkass Has a Point:

-- Jumping Off the Slippery Slope: Walter Peck had a point being concerned about the environmental safety of the Ghostbusters' facility, considering Egon had parallel concerns of his own.
-However, Peck barging in with a court order, ordering the containment grid turned off despite the warnings of the Busters and the reticence of a Con Ed technician and arresting the Busters for the resulting explosion on spurious charges puts him beyond the pale.
+- Jumping Off the Slippery Slope: Walter Peck has a point in being concerned about the environmental safety of the Ghostbusters' facility, considering Egon has parallel concerns of his own.
+However, Peck barging in with a court order, ordering the containment grid turned off despite the warnings of the Busters and the reticence of a Con Ed technician, and arresting the 'Busters for the resulting explosion on spurious charges puts him beyond the pale.